influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/production_installation/meta_node_installation.md

 ## Step 1: Add appropriate DNS entries for each of your servers

 Ensure that your servers' hostnames and IP addresses are added to your network's DNS environment.
-The addition of DNS entries and IP assignment is usually site and policy specific, so contact your local DNS administrator for assistance as necessary.
+The addition of DNS entries and IP assignment is usually site and policy specific; contact your DNS administrator for assistance as necessary.
-Ultimately you will need entries similar to the following (the hostnames and domain below are representative).
+Ultimately, use entries similar to the following (hostnames and domain IP addresses are representative).

 | Record Type |               Hostname                |                IP |
 |:------------|:-------------------------------------:|------------------:|